sergeevpasha/laravel-dpd/README.md

 Now you can change routes prefix and middleware to whatever you need

 ### Use Case #1
-After installing you may just import the client
+After installing, you may just import the client
 <pre>use SergeevPasha\DPD\Libraries\DPDClient;</pre>
 Firstly let's initialize and get a session.
 Session is required for a few methods.
 <pre>